 These Cashew Butter Buckeye Brownies are three layers of deliciousness that you need in your life.
 They’re vegan, gluten-free, grain-free, oil-free, and refined sugar-free with just 9 simple ingredients!
 Have you ever had actual Buckeyes, the confection?
-Basically they are fudge-y sweet peanut butter balls half covered in chocolate.
-To make these Cashew Butter Buckeye Brownies, cover a basic vegan brownie with a maple-syrup and cashew butter filling, and then top with vegan chocolate ganache.
-These Cashew Butter Buckeye Brownies are perfect for a next level brownie to bake, layer, and share.
+Basically, they are fudge-y sweet peanut butter balls half covered in chocolate.
+To make these Cashew Butter Buckeye Brownies, cover a basic vegan brownie with maple syrup and cashew butter filling, and then top with vegan chocolate ganache.
+These Cashew Butter Buckeye Brownies are perfect for a next-level brownie to bake, layer, and share.

 Cashew Butter Buckeye Brownies [Vegan, Gluten-Free]

 - 2 flax eggs (2 tablespoons ground flaxseed + 5 tablespoons filtered water)

 - 1/2 cup roasted cashew butter

 - 3/4 teaspoon baking powder

 For the Buckeye Layer:

 - 1 cup cashew butter